Vyxal/Vyxal/documentation/BuildTools.md

   - `test`: Run all tests.
   - `testOnly`: Run specific tests.
   - `testQuiet`: Only defined for Mill (currently).
 Runs tests and suppresses output from passed/ignored tests.
-- Run Scalafix to lint/refactor your code
+- Run `scalafix` to lint/refactor your code (only with sbt)
-  - `scalafix` if you're using sbt
   - If you don't want Scalafix modifying your code, run `scalafix --check` so it'll just give you errors and you can fix them manually
   - You can use specific rule names, e.g. `scalafix RemoveUnused` to only run the `RemoveUnused` rule
-  - `fix` if you're using Mill
-    - If you don't want Scalafix modifying your code, use `--check` (e.g. `jvm.fix --check`)
 - Automatically formatting files with Scalafmt:
   - `scalafmt` if you're using sbt
     - Use `scalafmtOnly <filepath>` to only format a particular file.
 The file path